aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 After running the pre-compilation step, continue
-with the actual phase 1 pretraining by running one of the following
+with the actual phase 1 pretraining by running the following
 set of commands to launch 32 data parallel distributed training workers:

 .. code:: bash